Viewing Data Product Details¶

 -

-Access options: You can explored the semantic model associated with your data Product using tools like Studio or integrated with various BI tools, AI/ML platforms, or applications using DataOS APIs.
-If a Data Product includes a Semantic Model, then the following consumption ports are available on the access options tab:
+Access options: Explore the semantic model associated with your data Product using tools like Studio or integrate with various BI tools, AI/ML platforms, or applications using DataOS APIs.
+If a Data Product includes a Semantic Model, then the following consumption ports are available:

 - Power BI and MS Excel